AureaMartinez/FindMe/TheUserStories.md

 Lead Developer: Aurea Martinez

-1.As a wife, I want to find where my husband is being held after being picked up by ICE at work so that I can go visit and talk to him.
+1.As a wife, I want to find where my husband is being held after being picked up by ICE at work so that I can send him a lawyer.

 2.As a friend, I want to find where my gay/trans friend has been sent so that I know if they are in a trans/gay friendly facility.